Poultry imports suspended

 - ensure that the Animal Health and Welfare section of the Department of the Environment receives the form at least 5 working days before the planned import

-If you are importing commercial poultry you must comply with the following conditions:
+If you're importing commercial poultry you must comply with the following conditions:

 Other conditions may apply and are included on the licence.

-If you wish to import poultry from elsewhere in Europe then you must contact the Department of the Environment.
+If you want to import poultry from elsewhere in Europe you must contact the Department of the Environment.